 Upper level coursework

-The concentration in Management, Industry and Policy consists of upper-level coursework.
+The concentration in Management, Law and Policy consists of upper-level coursework.
 In addition to your concentration, all students in the Media School choose a specialization consisting of upper-level courses in a specific field.

-Students pursuing the Media Management, Industry and Policy concentration must choose one of the following specializations:
+Students pursuing the Media Management, Law and Policy concentration must choose one of the following specializations:

 - Creative Industry Management - Learn production management and industry leadership skills.
 Study the social and economic influences on content creation.